triton-inference-server/tutorials/Popular_Models_Guide/StableDiffusion/README.md

 > The model
 > [stable-diffusion-v1-5](https://huggingface.co/benjamin-paine/stable-diffusion-v1-5)
 > requires login in to huggingface and acceptance of terms and
 > conditions of use.
-Please set the environment varaible HF_TOKEN
+Please set the environment variable HF_TOKEN
 > accordingly.
 >